bcgov/shinywqbench/inst/extdata/user.md

 **Tab 2.1 Plot & 2.2 Report**
 - Go to Tab 2 Benchmark and click Generate Benchmark on the left panel.
-- Either an SSD analysis or deterministic method is used to generate the critical toxicity and benchmark value as per the steps in (LINK TO PDF DOC).
+- Either an SSD analysis or deterministic method is used to generate the critical toxicity and benchmark value as per the steps in "[An overview of the aquatic life water quality benchmark generator](https://www2.gov.bc.ca/assets/gov/environment/air-land-water/water/waterquality/water-quality-guidelines/approved-wqgs/benchmarks_for_emerging_contaminants_overview_draft_august_2023.pdf)".
 - Download the plot as a png on Tab 2.1 Plot
 - Download the tables as an excel file on Tab 2.2 Report
+- If the chemical has an approved BC Water Quality Guideline associated with it, a pop up box will appear and provide a link to the [BC Water Quality Guideline Look-up App](https://www2.gov.bc.ca/gov/content/environment/air-land-water/water/water-quality/water-quality-guidelines/approved-water-quality-guidelines).

 **SSD Method**
 The SSD method used in the app uses ssdtools `ssd_hc_bcanz()` with 10000 bootstrap samples.